Racism: Anti-racism

-Anti-racism includes beliefs, actions, movements, and policies which are adopted or developed in order to oppose racism.
+Anti-racism includes beliefs, actions, scholarship, movements, and policies which are adopted or developed in order to oppose racism.
 In general, it promotes an egalitarian society in which people are not discriminated against on the basis of race.
 Examples of anti-racist movements include the civil rights movement, the Anti-Apartheid Movement and Black Lives Matter.
+Socialist groups have also been closely aligned with a number of anti-racist organizations such as Anti-Nazi League and Unite Against Fascism.
 Nonviolent resistance is sometimes embraced as an element of anti-racist movements, although this was not always the case.
 Hate crime laws, affirmative action, and bans on racist speech are also examples of government policy which is intended to suppress racism.

+Reverse racism

+Reverse racism is a concept often used to describe acts of discrimination or hostility against members of a dominant racial or ethnic group while favoring members of minority groups.
+This concept has been used especially in the United States in debates over color-conscious policies (such as affirmative action) intended to remedy racial inequalities.
+However, many experts and other commenters view reverse racism as a myth rather than a reality.
+From the substantive equality perspective, while members of ethnic minorities may be prejudiced against members of the dominant culture, they lack the political and economic power to actively oppress them, and they are therefore not practicing the "Prejudice plus power" definition of racism.
+Martha Minow refers to the differences between formal equality of opportunity and substantive equality as the Dilemma of difference.
+According to Richard Arneson affirmative action violates formal equality of opportunity.